rkt/rkt/Documentation/getting-started-guide.md

-# Getting Started with Rocket
+# Getting Started with rkt

-The following guide will show you how to build and run a self-contained Go app using rocket, the reference implementation of the [App Container Specification](https://github.com/appc/spec).
+The following guide will show you how to build and run a self-contained Go app using rkt, the reference implementation of the [App Container Specification](https://github.com/appc/spec).

 ## Create a hello go application